Ahmed al-Sharaa: Foreign relations

-In November 2025, al-Sharaa arrived in Brazil to attend the 2025 United Nations Climate Change Conference, marking the first time a Syrian president has participated in the annual climate summit since its establishment in 1995.
-On 10 November, al-Sharaa met U.S. President Donald Trump in the Oval Office, marking the first visit by a Syrian president to the White House since Syria gained independence in 1946.

-Easing sanctions in Syria
+Easing sanctions on Syria

-Since 2011, several countries and international bodies have imposed sanctions on Syria under Bashar al-Assad's rule, mainly due to the regime's violent crackdown on civilians during the civil war.
+Since 2011, several countries and international bodies have imposed sanctions on Syria under Bashar al-Assad's rule, mainly due to the Ba'athist regime's violent crackdown on civilians during the Syrian civil war.
 In an interview with The New York Times in April 2025, al-Sharaa stated that the sanctions should be permanently lifted, as they were imposed on the Assad regime.
 He noted that the sanctions were damaging his government and slowing economic recovery.

-The following month, Trump and the European Union communicated intentions to relax sanctions against Syria.
-On 23 May, the Trump administration lifted a wide range of sanctions.
-On 30 June, Trump signed an executive order lifting sanctions imposed by the United States against Syria except those linked to the Assad family and their associates and related institutions.

-In November 2025, with the support of the United States and other countries, the UN Security Council removed him from the sanctions list of the ISIL (Da'esh) and Al-Qaida Sanctions Committee.
+In November 2025, with the support of the United States and other countries, the UN Security Council removed al-Sharaa and his Interior Minister Anas Khattab from the sanctions list of the ISIL and Al-Qaida Sanctions Committee.
+On 7 November, the United States also delisted him from its Specially Designated Global Terrorist (SDGT) sanctions list, while the United Kingdom announced the removal of both al-Sharaa and Anas Khattab from its consolidated sanctions list, stating that he was no longer subject to asset freezes.